 At HomeLight, our vision is a world where every real estate transaction is simple, certain, and satisfying.
 Therefore, we promote strict editorial integrity in each of our posts.

 Think you’re financially ready to buy a house?
 Before you make appointments with real estate agents and lenders, you should make sure you’ve taken an honest assessment of your income and expenses so you know just how much home you can afford.
 Doing this will help your agent find the best homes for you within a price range that won’t break the bank.

 To help ease this part of the process, we’ve compiled a strategy to reviewing your finances and 8 simple rules of thumb that lenders often use to determine how much they will loan to a buyer.

 The costs around buying a house

 When you think about the primary cost of buying a house, the down payment is probably the first thing that comes to mind, and for good reason: It’s definitely going to be the heftiest cost associated with the purchase.
-That said, you might not need the 20% that you’ve heard you need — in fact, the average down payment amount is 6.7%.
+That said, you might not need the 20% that you’ve heard you need — in fact, the average down payment for first-time homebuyers is 6% to 7%.
 Of course, the more you put down, the lower your mortgage payments will be, so it’s important to calculate your budget.

 But the down payment is only the tip of the iceberg.
 In addition, you’ll need to budget for these costs:

-- Closing costs: Between 3% and 6% of the home’s purchase price (depending on the market)
+- Closing costs: 3% of the home’s purchase price on average

 Make a list of all your monthly costs in order to understand what percentage of your income is currently devoted to bills.
 Here are some common bills you should be sure to include if they apply to you: